 The first black hole solution to Einstein’s equations of general relativity was discovered by Schwarzschild in 1916.
 This black hole’s horizon is perfectly spherical.
 Because even light itself could not escape from inside a black hole (since its frequency would become infinitesimally small as it reached the event horizon), John Wheeler chose the name “black hole.”
 The radius of the black hole is directly proportional to its mass; if the mass doubles, so does the radius of the horizon.
 The fact that real black holes are made from star dust rather than tomatoes or gold is irrelevant to their behavior outside their event horizon.
 All that counts is three factors: their total mass, how fast they spin, and whether they have any electric charge.
 Most black holes have no electric charge, but do spin very rapidly.

 Physicists do not agree on whether a person could fall into a black hole and become stretched by gravity or, instead, would be incinerated at the event horizon.
 Let us suppose that a person could fall into a black hole.
 Then let’s consider time issues.
 In relativity theory, the proper time between two events along a worldline is the time that would be shown on a clock whose path in spacetime is that worldline between the events.
 The proper time of any event on a particle’s worldline depends on the history of the particle and is not the same as the coordinate time of the same event.
 Coordinate time is time along the worldline of an ideal clock at the origin of the coordinate system.
 The coordinate time between the two point events is the time separation of the events given by an observer at rest in the frame.
 Proper time is independent of coordinate time, although the usual convention is to measure both times in the same units, namely seconds.
 As judged by a clock on Earth in an Earth-based frame of reference, an astronaut flying into a distant black hole will take an infinite coordinate time to reach the event horizon of the black hole.
 That is, if we could see the astronaut’s clock, the clock would appear to us to slow to a halt.
-But it will take only a small amount of the astronaut’s proper time to pass through the event horizon and crash into the center of the black hole.
+But it will take only a small amount of the astronaut’s proper time to actually reach the event horizon.
 If you, the person falling toward the event horizon, were to successfully escape being pulled through the horizon, and if you were to return home to Earth, you’d discover that you were younger than your Earth-bound twin and that your initially synchronized clocks showed that yours had fallen behind.
 It is in this sense that you would have experienced a time warp, a warp in the time component of spacetime.

 This paradox is also called the clock paradox and the twins paradox.
 It is an argument about time dilation that uses the special theory of relativity to produce a contradiction.
 Consider two twins at rest on Earth with their clocks synchronized.
 One twin climbs into a spaceship and flies far away at a high, constant speed, then reverses course and flies back at the same speed.
 When they reunite, will the twins still be the same age?
 An application of the equations of special relativity theory implies that the twin on the spaceship will return and be younger than the Earth-based twin.
 Here is the argument for the twin paradox.
 It’s all relative, isn’t it?
 That is, either twin could regard the other as the traveler.
 Let’s consider the spaceship to be stationary.
 Wouldn’t relativity theory then imply that the Earth-based twin could race off (while attached to the Earth) and return to be the younger of the two twins?
 If so, we have a contradiction because, when the twins reunite, each will be younger than the other.